baharman78/frontend-nanodegree-mobile-portfolio/README.md

 ** Ready For Gruntfile.js

 Now that the project and directories structure is set take a look at Grunfile.js and make any necessary changes to the settings or options of each task.

+### Special considerations

+All jpgs must be run through online tool on the web.  grunt-contrib-imagemin will not compress jpgs

+index.html inlines style.css, and print.css.
+I don't like how the automated tools leave the styles in the original css file when they copy them to the html file.
+Therefore, `style.css and print.css must be copied with they're vendor prefixes into the src/index.html where they are inlined if the vendor prefixes change`

 ## Optimizations for views/js/main.js